Perspective | She flipped off President Trump — and got fired from her government contracting job

 Nope.
 He cleaned up the comment, spit-shined his public profile and kept on trucking at work.

-But the single mother of two teens who made an impulsive gesture while on her bike, on her day off?
+But the single mother of two teens who made an impulsive gesture while on her bike on her day off?

 Adios, amiga.

-Her mistake, said Bethesda lawyer Bradley Shear, who specializes in social media issues, was her honesty.
+Her mistake, said Bethesda lawyer Bradley Shear, who specializes in social-media issues, was her honesty.

-“You can’t see her face, she is totally unidentified in that picture,” he said.
+“You can’t see her face; she is totally unidentified in that picture,” he said.
 “But once she identified herself to her employer, they had to consider that information.”

 The company takes into account how the image of an employee flipping off the president looks and whether it may draw negative attention or threats, said Shear, who has a blog devoted to such matters.